susheelkbhargav/roman-numeral-converter/README.md

 http://localhost:8080/romannumeral?min={integer}&max={integer}.
 {integer} must be an integer value for both the min and max parameters.
 Both min and max must be provided.
 Min must be less than max.
 Both must be in the supported range 1-3999.
 To use multithreading in Java or async processing (JavaScript) to compute the values in the range in parallel, assemble the results and return them in ascending order from the minimum to the maximum value.
-Successful responses to these queries must include a JSON payload with an array named conversions, where each element of the array is an input/output pair of strings, in ascending order. e.g:
+Successful responses to these queries must include a JSON payload with an array named conversions, where each element of the array is an input/output pair of strings, in ascending order.

-{
-“conversions”: [
-{ “input” : “1”, “output” : “I” },
-{ “input” : “2”, “output” : “II” },
-{ “input” : “3”, “output” : “III” }
-]
-}

 ## 2. Tools Required for the project.

   *Prerequisites in order of installation:
   JDK 8+